Yong Suk Lee

 Keough School expert Yong Suk Lee was one of several featured speakers at the recent virtual Notre Dame panel discussion “Decoding AI,” part of the ThinkND’s Game Changers series powered by IrishCompass.
 Experts discussed what’s coming and the impact on how people work, learn and live.

-Story originally posted at keough.nd.edu/news.
+This story was originally posted at keough.nd.edu.